-GM started taking orders for the Cadillac Lyriq on September 18, 2021.
-In a matter of just 10 minutes, GM stopped accepting reservations as the SUV was sold out.
+GM started taking pre-orders for the Cadillac Lyriq on September 18, 2021.
+In just 10 minutes, the company stopped accepting reservations as the SUV was sold out.
 The 2023 Cadillac Lyriq was available to pre-order only in the Debut Edition trim.
 Reservations reopened on May 19, 2022, and this time within hours, all units of the 2023 Lyriq were called for.

 The Cadillac Lyriq is 196.7 in.
 (4,996 mm) long, 77.8 in.
 (1,977 mm) wide, and 63.9 in.
 (1,623 mm) tall.
 Its wheelbase measures 121.8 in.
 (3,094 mm).
 The new electric SUV offers a passenger volume of 105 cu. ft.
 (2,976 L) and a cargo volume of 28.0 cu. ft.
 (793 L) behind the rear seats.
 On folding down the rear seats, the cargo volume increases to 60.8 cu. ft.
 (1,723 L).